 Type N’1’ is to turn on the Backup Compression default, and N’0’ is off.
-Once it’s on, every time you backup they will all be compressed, until you change it again.
+Once it’s on, every time you backup the databases, they will all be compressed, until you change it again.
 In this way you can change the default as you like.

 Launch SQL Server Management Studio (SSMS) and connect to your instance, click New Query on the Standard bar, or right-click your database name and select New Query.
 Input the following statement:

 BACKUP DATABASE databasename TO DISK = 'filepath' WITH COMPRESSION

 Then click Execute to start.